 What species do you source?

-We live on the west coast and value eating food that we know where it comes from, how it's grown, the water quality of the environment, and the people who grew it.
+We live on the West Cast and value eating food that we know where it comes from, how it's grown, the water quality of the environment, and the people who grew it.
 With backgrounds in sustainable agriculture and agro-ecology, we've always loved eating local food!

-Plus, we think west coast seaweed has a special flavor, that reflects the pristine, rugged merroir (like terroir) of the beautiful west coast.
-Try it and we think you'll agree, west coast seaweeds and kelps have a tender, mild, savory flavor that is hard to beat.
+Plus, we think West Coast seaweed has a special flavor, that reflects the pristine, rugged merroir (like terroir) of this beautiful coast.
+Try it and we think you'll agree, West Coast seaweeds and kelps have a tender, mild, savory flavor that is hard to beat.

 Is Daybreak Seaweed vegan?